 Where injection attacks target the back-end of a web application, cross-site scripting and cross-site request forgery target the front-end.

 Reflected XSS is when a website returns the malicious user input immediately, such as a search function displaying the query at the top of the screen.
 In order to affect other people, we would need to trick them into, for example, clicking a URL with the malicious query embedded as a parameter.
 This can still be dangerous, but nowhere near as dangerous as…

 Stored XSS, where the user input is stored on the site such as in a post on a social media website or forum.
 Because the input can be shown to many people, it can be much more dangerous.
 This type of XSS has been used for everything from relatively-harmless pranks such as self-sharing social media posts, to large-scale theft of credit-card data.

-Cross-site request forgery (CSRF) is when one website is able to send requests to another website where you are currently authenticated.
+Cross-site request forgery (CSRF) is when one website is able to send requests to another website where we are currently authenticated.
 This is a bit confusing, so imagine it like this:

-- You’re logged into your bank account in one tab.
-2 You visit a malicious website in another tab.
+- We visit a malicious website in another tab.

-- The malicious website contains HTML that says to send a request to your bank’s website to do something evil.
+- The malicious website contains HTML that says to send a request to our bank’s website to do something evil.

-- Your browser obeys the HTML code and sends the request.
+- Our browser obeys the HTML code and sends the request.

-- Your bank’s website receives the request from your browser.
-As far as it knows, the request comes from you, so it does the evil bidding of the request.
+- Our bank’s website receives the request from our browser.
+As far as it knows, the request comes from us, so it does the evil bidding of the request.